vgrashal16/vgrashal16/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on TradeHive, BlogIt
+- 🔭 I’m currently working as an Intern (React Developer)
 - 🌱 I’m currently learning MERN Stack
 - 👯 I’m looking to collaborate on Python, JavaScript, HTML, CSS, MERN, MySQL
 - 🤔 I’m looking for help with Full Stack Development